 Prime lenses are often superior but upgrading the system as a whole meant that a full frame top end Sony zoom lens offers us more than crop frame primes.
 It is however heavier, larger and of course, we’re much more protective over it!
 For this level of camera and amount of focal lengths available using this lens it is still a light and portable set up compared with equivalent DSLR’s.

-General Advice for The Best Camera for Travel Photography!
+Final Thoughts On The Best Camera for Travel Photography!

 Our advice would be to really think about what you need overall and what your priority is, pick out the best camera for travel photography for you.
 Do you need the best of the best quality or is portability more useful, are you a serious photographer or just taking snaps for fun, do you need the best camera for hiking?
 How much use would you get out of a pro level camera and how comfortable would you feel using it?
 Or do you find even advanced compacts to be too restrictive?
-Experiment with different cameras, take them on short trips and see how practical each one is to carry around and to use.
-We’ve been on the road now for 3 years and gone through many changes searching for the set up that suits us, so it really is something that needs quite a bit of consideration!
-One thing you need to do is find the best camera for backpacking for you and your needs!

 How about taking a photography tour to help you use the best camera for travel photography?